Creating and managing

 INSERT INTO (table name) column name VALUES "data";

-May insert multiple rows to a table with one insert statement by adding comma's.
+Insert multiple rows with one insert statement by adding comma's.

 mysql>